smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 ## Supported Networks and Cost

-For a list of blockchains that is supported by Chainlink Keepers, see the [supported networks page](../supported-networks).
-To learn more about the cost of using Chainlink Keepers, see the [Keepers economics](../keeper-economics) page.
+For a list of blockchains that is supported by Chainlink Keepers, see the [Supported Networks](../supported-networks)  page.
+To learn more about the cost of using Chainlink Keepers, see the [Keepers Economics](../keeper-economics) page.

 ## Questions